How to Regulate Your Nervous System When Life Feels Like Too Much

 You are not too sensitive.
 You are not overreacting.
 You are a human being with a nervous system that has been asked to process more than it was designed for, at a pace that does not allow for recovery.

 Start with one thing.
-The breath, the walk, the cold water.
+The breath.
+The pause.
+The cold water on the face.
 Let it work.
 Then add another.

 Regulation is not a destination.
 It is a daily practice of returning to yourself.